SpenceKonde/DxCore/megaavr/libraries/Logic/README.md

   * The odd logic block can use the output of the even logic block, or the output of the even logic block in the next pair.
   * The odd logic block must be set to use an event channel and the event channel pointed at it's own output in order to use it's output as an input.
   * If the sequencer is enabled, for the purposes of pin output, and the `logic::in::feedback` option and likely event generation, it replaces the output of the even logic block
-  * If the sequencer for the pair consisting of logic block 2 and 3 is used, it is not clear whether the link input from logic block 1 will get the sequencce output or the logic block output before the sequencer.
+  * If the sequencer for the pair consisting of logic block 2 and 3 is used, it is not clear whether the link input from logic block 1 will get the sequencce output or the logic block output before the sequencer/

 #### Accepted values for Dx-series and EA-series parts